ElBernie/bernieauth-front/README.md

 ## Notes

 You can find my personal notes about this project in the [docs/NOTES.md](docs/NOTES.md) file.
+Also contains knowns bugs.